 - Some Homework For You And Your Partner

 - Concluding Remarks

-Although you have come to Pace to further your academic education, your learning will probably extend beyond the classroom.
-One of the skills that you will refine at college is how to get along with others in a mature and satisfying way.
+Although you have come to Pace to further your academic education, your learning will extend beyond the classroom.
+One of the skills you will refine in college is how to get along with others in a mature and satisfying way.
 Furthermore, since many people have their first intimate relationship in college, learning to be a loving and giving partner poses a special challenge.
 Though intimate relationships can be wonderful, they can also be complicated and confusing.
 Understanding the ins and outs of relationships can help you and your partner weather the rough spots and maximize your enjoyment of each other.
 As such, this article is devoted to the subject of intimate relationships and how to improve them.

 The Importance Of History

 Much of our attitudes about intimate relationships and what to expect from them are shaped by observing our parents' and other adults' relationships.